liborty/rstats/README.md

 ### VecVec

-Relationships between n vectors:
+Relationships between n vectors (nD).
+This is the original contribution of this library.
+True geometric median is found by fast and stable iteration, using improved Weiszfeld's algorithm boosted by multidimensional secant method.

-* sums of distances, eccentricity,
+* sums of distances, eccentricity measure for nD points,
-* centroid, medoid, true geometric median,
+* centroid, medoid, outliers, true geometric median,
 * transformation to zero (geometric) median data,
 * relationship between two sets of multidimensional vectors: trend,
 * covariance and comediance matrices (weighted and unweighted).

-This is the main contribution of this library.
-The true geometric median is found iteratively using multidimensional secant method combined with improved Weiszfeld's algorithm.

 Trait VecVec is entirely unchecked, so check your data upfront.

 ### VecVecg

-Methods which take an additional generic numeric argument, such as a vector of weights for computing the weighted geometric medians.
+Methods which take an additional generic vector argument, such as a vector of weights for computing the weighted geometric medians.

 ## Appendix I: Terminology (and some new definitions) for sets of nD points